 Current employer: National School of Healthcare Science; Health Education England

-Current job title: Head of Education and Assessment
+Current job title: Deputy Head of National School of Healthcare Science

 Current location: London

 “Take every opportunity to develop your practical skills and professionalism.
 Knowledge is important, but many employers care more about what you can do and how well you can communicate.”

 Tell us about your career path since graduation.

 I was very fortunate that the latter years of my PhD coincided with the opening of the Peninsula Medical School (as it was then), and I joined peninsula as their Assessment Analyst/Psychometrican.
 This was a completely new field for me, but one that made good use of the quantitative and qualitative research and analysis skills I had developed at Plymouth.
 I stayed at peninsula for three years, taking advantage of all opportunities to attend conferences and to publish material.
 After three years I decided that I would like to apply my new knowledge about educational assessment in a national context.

 My next role was Senior Research Associate with the Assessment and Qualifications Alliance (AQA) which is the largest provider of GCSEs and A levels in the UK.
 I stayed at AQA in Manchester for eight years, and was responsible for a number of research projects on the national qualifications framework.
 I left AQA in 2013 to join another new school, the National School of Healthcare Science (NSHCS), which is part of Health Education England, NHS, and based in Birmingham.
 I joined the NSHCS as the Head of Education and Assessment and, with the support of my Deputy Head and team, I am responsible for overseeing the education and assessment strategies of a number of training programmes for the healthcare science workforce in England, from school-leavers to consultant clinical scientists.